mikpoly/Bonk-of-America-public/README.md

 🔐 Security & Privacy

-Your private keys never leave your wallet.
+Your private keys never leave your wallet

-Always check the URL: bonkofamerica.app (HTTPS).
+Always check the URL: bonkofamerica.app (HTTPS)

-Read every transaction carefully before signing.
+Read every transaction carefully before signing

 Crypto carries risk.
-Never invest more than you can afford to lose.
+Never invest more than you can afford to lose

 ❓ Quick FAQ

 Wallet not detected (mobile)?
-→ Open Solana Seeker, ensure MWA discovery is enabled, return to the app and refresh.
+→ Open Solana Seeker, ensure MWA discovery is enabled, return to the app and refresh

 Transactions failing?
-→ Check SOL balance (fees), network status, then retry.
+→ Check SOL balance (fees), network status, then retry

 Token not visible?
-→ Add the mint in your wallet and verify it’s the official mint.
+→ Add the mint in your wallet and verify it’s the official mint

 On iOS the connect window doesn’t appear.
-→ Use Safari, disable aggressive blockers, or switch to desktop/Android.
+→ Use Safari, disable aggressive blockers, or switch to desktop/Android

 🛠️ Quick Troubleshooting